mikelalvarezgo/komoot/README.md

 The project include a makefile for facilate the build, execution and execution of the test.
   - make build = Donwload dependencies, compile and build the project.
-  - make run = Execute application
+  - make run = Execute application (for executing it, it is needed to replace AWS credentials and SQS url)
   - make test = Execute test

 ## Test approach